whomikeshin/ar_lite/README.md

 * `destroy` - deletes row from table corresponding to primary key

 ##Associations
+Sets up connection that will fetch a single associated record
 * belongs_to(name, options)
 * has_many(name, options)
 * has_one_through(name, through_name, source_name)